emonetlab/emonetlab/README.md

 All data is sorted alphabetically.
 No need to reorder entries in the source data files when adding/removing information.

 -  Lab members data is located in `_data/team.yml`.
+   - Headshots must have a square aspect ratio and be located in `assets/team/`
 -  Alumni data is located in `_data/alumni.yml`.
   - Once a lab member leaves:
     - Move their picture from `assets/team` to `assets/team/alumni`.